wigahluk/catufol/README.md

 ### Testing

-To run the tests, first install webpack locally (do not save or include in package.json) with `npm i webpack`.
+To run the tests, first install webpack and rxjs locally (do not save or include in package.json) with `npm i webpack`, and `npm i rxjs`.

 Run `npm test`.